j-baconator/j-baconator.github.io/_posts/2018-08-03-pinch-of-pixels-and-a-dash-of-code.md

 Hi 👋 I’m Julie Bacon and I build things on the Internet.
 I work in the tech industry in building best-in-class web applications for everything from Fortune 500 companies to startups to nonprofits.
 Every day I get to design and develop solutions to problems where I am only limited by my own creativity.
 If I see something I don’t like in the world, I have the tools and power to try to change it, from anywhere in the world.
 In my opinion, there is nothing more inspiring than this.

 After talking to lots of coding beginners and friends who see tech as frustrating or intimidating, I decided to build this blog to share my experiences with tech at the intersection of work, life, health, and finance.
-Technista is a tech and lifestyle blog that helps make tech more accessible and relatable.
+Pinch of Pixels is a tech and lifestyle blog that helps make tech more accessible, useful and relatable.

 ### Tech IRL